Baylor vs. Oregon Women's Basketball Predictions & Picks - December 3

 Baylor Schedule Analysis

-- On November 14, the Bears registered their signature win of the season, an 84-77 victory over the Utah Utes, who rank No. 12 in the AP's Top 25.
+- The Bears captured their signature win of the season on November 14, when they took down the Utah Utes, who rank No. 12 in the AP's Top 25, by a score of 84-77.

-- The Bears have one win versus Quadrant 1 opponents, tied for the 15th-most in Division 1.
+- The Bears have one win over Quadrant 1 opponents, tied for the 15th-most in the country.

 - Baylor has two wins over Quadrant 2 opponents, tied for the fourth-most in the nation.